captainhookphp/captainhook/README.md

 ```bash
 vendor/bin/captainhook configure
 ```
-Now there should be a *captainhook.json* configuration file.

-Now you have to activate the hooks by installing them to your local .git repository.
-To do so just run the following *captainhook* command.
+After creating the *captainhook.json* configuration file you have to activate the hooks by installing them to your local .git directory.
+To do so just run the following *CaptainHook* command.
 ```bash
 vendor/bin/captainhook install
 ```